Portfolio filters

 Example:

-4. Apply the filters to see a customized list of office buildings in Europe that you own.
+6. Apply the filters to see a customized list of buildings based on your criteria.

 Detailed filtering

 • Accessing detailed views: After applying filters, click on any building or data set to access detailed information.
-This provides a closer look at the specific attributes and performance metrics of the selected buildings.
+This provides a closer look at the specific attributes and performance metrics of the selected buildings or sites.

 • Layered filters: Apply additional filters within the detailed views to further refine your data.
-For example, within a filtered data set of office buildings in Europe, you can further filter by gross floor area or building status to narrow down to the most relevant assets.
+For example, within a filtered data set of office buildings in Europe, you can further filter by Building status or Building type to narrow down to the most relevant assets.

 Example:

-2. Apply additional filters, such as gross floor area and building status, to refine your view further.
+2. Apply additional filters, such as Building status or Building type, to refine your view further.

 Using filters for reports